XanderRiga/iracing_cog/README.md

 ### !allseries
 This will give a list of all current active series names and IDs(which are used for the favorite series commands).

-### !setfavseries <Series IDs\>
+### !setfavseries <Series IDs\> OR !addfavseries <Series IDs\>
-This will set the favorite series for your server.
-Server IDs in this case is a list of comma separated Series IDs that can be found from the `!allseries` command.
+This will set the favorite series for your discord server.
+Series IDs in this case is a list of comma separated Series IDs that can be found from the `!allseries` command.
 Setting favorite series is necessary to use the `!currentseries` command.

 ### !currentseries
-Once favorite series have been set through `!setfavseries` this command prints images showing the current tracks for each of the favorite series for this race week and the next race week.
+Once favorite series have been set through `!setfavseries` this command prints images showing the current tracks for each of the favorite series for this discord server for this race week and the next race week.

-### !addfavseries
-This is similar to `!setfavseries` except it just adds a single series to the favorites list.

 ### !removefavseries
-This removes a single favorite from the saved favorite series
+This removes a single favorite from the saved favorite series for the discord server you are in.

 ## Leaderboard/Statistics Related
 ### !saveid <iRacing Client ID\>